Flag of Ethiopia

 Ethiopia

-The first, and only, railway in Ethiopia is the 780km metre gauge line linking the capital, Addis Ababa, with the port of Djibouti in the country of the same name.
+The first railway in Ethiopia was the 780km metre gauge line linking the capital, Addis Ababa, with the port of Djibouti in the country of the same name.
 The first section, from Djibouti (in what was then French Somaliland) to Dire Dawa in Ethiopia (then Abyssinia), opened in 1901, but further construction was delayed by bankruptcy of the original railway company, and the line to Addis Ababa was not completed until 1917.

-A new 760km standard gauge electrified railway is planned to run from Addis Ababa the port of Djibouti, replacing the existing metre gauge railway.
-In 2011 and 2012, Ethiopian Railway Corporation awarded contracts to China Railway Group for the construction of 660km of that line lying within Ethiopia.
+In 2016, a new 760km standard (1435mm) gauge electrified railway opened from Addis Ababa to Djibouti, replacing the metre gauge railway.
+About 660km of this line lies within Ethiopia.

 Railways Home